How to Validate a SaaS IdeaBefore Writing Code

 - What's their budget for tools like this?

 Pro tip: Start with a niche you can dominate before expanding.
 'Project management for construction firms' beats 'project management for everyone.'
+You can find your first 100 customers in a single subreddit or Slack community.

 Analyze Existing Solutions